-Because I am a firm believer in the benefits of Agile and have seen the results you can achieve, we apply the same methodology and principles as a tactic for our own marketing as well as for our clients marketing here at Web Journey.
+Because I am a firm believer in the benefits of Agile and have seen the results you can achieve, we apply the same methodology and principles as a tactic for our own marketing as well as for our clients' marketing here at Web Journey.
 Here are the key reasons why...

-A waterfall approach is a traditional sequential one with no iterations.
-When each stage is completed you move on to the next step.
-The biggest downside to this approach is that you can't go backwards easily to accomodate change without incurring additional cost and project delays.
-A waterfall approach doesn’t take into account a businesses ever evolving needs.
-If the client realizes that they need something different along the way then it is very expensive and time consuming to go back and change it.
-The further along you are in the project the more expensive and difficult it becomes.
-As a result projects can easily overrun, go over-budget and not quite achieve the goals you set out to meet when using a waterfall approach.
+A waterfall approach doesn’t take into account a business's ever-evolving needs.
+If the client realizes that they need something different along the way, then it is very expensive and time-consuming to go back and change it.
+The further you are in the project the more expensive and difficult it becomes.
+As a result, projects can easily overrun, go over budget and not quite achieve the goals you set out to meet when using a waterfall approach.

 With Agile, instead of a sequential process, the Agile methodology follows an incremental approach where teamwork is a critical factor.
-Agile marketing is an approach in which teams identify and focus on high value projects, complete those projects, measure their impact, and then constantly monitor and improve the results over time with new iterations.
+Agile marketing is an approach in which teams identify and focus on high-value projects, complete those projects, measure their impact, and then constantly monitor and improve the results over time with new iterations.

 If you value the following

-- Customer focused collaboration over silos and hierarchy
+- Customer-focused collaboration over silos and hierarchy

 - Adaptive and iterative campaigns over Big-Bang campaigns